Scholarship FAQAll the answers to your questions about how to apply for a Nuffic scholarship and attend one of RNTC's courses

 - The extent to which the knowledge and skills gained will contribute to the development of the country

 - How well you have described your plan to use the skills learned and how easily they can be implemented at your place of work

-You will be required to motivate your nomination with a letter, which will be evaluated by RNTC, Nuffic and the Dutch embassy in your country.
+You will be required to motivate your application with a letter, which will be evaluated by RNTC, Nuffic and the Netherlands Embassy in your country should you be shortlisted.
 Your letter of motivation weighs heavily in the selection procedure.
 Make it count!